Netflix is back to growing after a nightmare year of losing subscribers – KION546

 In short, Netflix is seemingly back to growing after watching its stock and reputation take a hit all year due to subscriber losses.
 It currently has 223 million subscribers worldwide.

-The news sent the company’s shares up 13% on Tuesday in after-hours trading.
+The news rocketed the company’s shares up 13% on Tuesday in after-hours trading.

 Netflix’s third quarter profit came in at $1.3 billion, down from $1.4 billion in the year-earlier quarter.
 Revenue was up roughly 6% year over year, to $7.9 billion.
 Both metrics were ahead of what the company projected for the quarter.